byOdysea/laserfocus-host/README.md

 LaserFocus is an Electron-based desktop application that leverages an AI agent to intelligently manage browser windows.
 Users interact with the agent using natural language to request actions like opening specific URLs, arranging windows in sophisticated layouts, and closing windows.
 The application maintains persistent state and conversation history, ensuring a seamless and intelligent user experience.

+✅ **Status**: Fully functional with optimized performance and memory management

 ## Key Features

 ### 🧠 **Intelligent Window Management**